What your ears and wallet can expect from the new hearing aid options.

 Honey massage stimulates the lymphatic system and influences the spine's flexibility and the entire central nervous system.
 Honey massages clean the pores of the skin and are also good for treating colds and sore joints.

-Mangos are edible stone fruits produced by the tropical tree Mangifera indica, which is said to have originated in the region between northern Myanmar, Bangladesh, and north-eastern India.
+Mangos are edible stone fruits produced by the tropical tree Mangifera indica, which is said to have originated in the region between northern Myanmar, Bangladesh, and northeastern India.
 Since ancient times, M. indica has been farmed in South and Southeast Asia.

 Class: Stone Fruit